exercism/v3/docs/concept-exercises.md

 If the student gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 This will not be a "recommended" path and we will (softly) discourage them using it unless they can't progress without it.
 As such, it's worth considering that the student reading it will be a little confused/overwhelmed and maybe frustrated.

 The file should contain both general and task-specific "hints".
-These hints should be enough to unblock almost any user.
+These hints should be enough to unblock almost any student.
 They might link to the docs of the functions that need to be used.

 See the C# floating-point-numbers exercise's [hints.md file][csharp-docs-hints.md] for an example.